naydenov/sporty-group-ticketing-system/ticket-api-gateway-service/README.md

 You can import this JSON into tools like Postman for API testing.

-## AI Tool Usage and Validation

-This service does not currently use AI tools for code generation or validation.
-All code is manually written and tested.

 ### Validation Steps
 1. Unit tests verify individual components
 2. Integration tests verify service interactions with Kafka
 3. Manual testing with Swagger UI
 4. Docker Compose ensures consistent deployment environment

-### Future AI Integration Possibilities
-- Ticket categorization based on content analysis
-- Automatic priority assignment based on text sentiment
-- Spam detection for ticket submissions